Data-Based System Representation and Synchronization for Multiagent Systems: DATA-BASED SYNCHRONIZATION OF HOMOGENEOUS AGENTS

 \subsection{Stabilization of the synchronization error}

-Taking advantage of the representations in \eqref{dbdelta} and \eqref{dbdeltadot}, we can use known methods for data-based control to stabilize the synchronization error.
-In the following, we make use of the procedure in \eqref{deper1}-\eqref{deper2}, although any other of the methods in the literature can potentially be employed.
+Taking advantage of the representations in \eqref{dbdelta} and \eqref{dbdeltadot}, we can use any data-based controller in the literature to stabilize the synchronization error.
+In the following, we use the procedure in \eqref{deper1}-\eqref{deper2}.
+We begin by showing the following lemma.
+For convenience, define the matrices $\mL_g = [-g \quad \mathcal{L}+G]$ and $\mathcal{I}_g = [0_{N \times 1} \quad I_N]$.